 The seed of this blog began with Brigid (Exalted One).
 Brigid is the Celtic triple goddess of fire, poetry, metalwork, and medicine among other things.
 Brigid is also associated with the element of water and has a number of sacred wells and rivers named after her.
 Brigid is celebrated with gusto on the sabbat of Imbolc which is February 1st.
-Several years ago I attended my first public celebration of Imbolc and immediately fell in love with Brigid’s creative, fiery spirit that was evident all throughout the sabbat.
+On the night I attended my first public celebration of Imbolc, I immediately fell in love with Brigid’s creative, fiery spirit that was evident all throughout the sabbat.

 One of my favorite parts of our time together was a song one of the priestesses taught us:

 Lighting your candle, we call to you, call to you.

 Lighting your candle, we call you by name: Brigid.